Visa policy of Peru: Substitute visa

+Citizens of Morocco may enter Peru without a visa for tourist or business purposes for up to 183 days within any 1-year period if they hold a valid visa issued by any Schengen Area member state or the United States.
+In addition, the document must be valid for a minimum period of up to 6 months from the date of arrival in Peru.

+Non-ordinary passports

+In addition to countries whose citizens are visa-exempt, holders of diplomatic or official/service passports of Albania, Algeria, Azerbaijan, Cambodia, China, Cuba, Egypt, Haiti, India, Jordan, Kuwait, Laos, Morocco, Nicaragua, Oman, Palestine, Tunisia, Venezuela and Vietnam may enter Peru without a visa.

 APEC Business Travel Card

 Holders of passports issued by the following countries who possess an APEC Business Travel Card (ABTC) containing the "PER" code on the reverse that it is valid for travel to Peru may enter Peru without a visa for business trips for up to 90 days.

 ABTCs are issued to citizens of: